Differential Privacy for Government Agencies -- Are We There Yet?: Differential privacy in the survey context

-\section{Differential Privacy in the Survey Context}
+\section{Differential privacy in the survey context}

 Most information obtained by statistical agencies is collected through surveys which typically comprise only a small sample from the underlying population of interest.
-Thus, it will be crucial to understand the impacts of differential privacy for survey data.
-Some open questions for this context will be discussed in this section.
+Thus, it will be crucial to understand the impacts of DP on survey data.
+Some open questions in this context will be discussed in this section.